 Richard (Tai) Grove

-Richard M. Grove A.O.C.A was born into an artist family in Hamilton, Ontario, Canada on October 7, 1953.
+Richard M. Grove A.O.C.A, known to friends as Tai, was born into an artist family in Hamilton, Ontario, Canada on October 7, 1953.
 With both parents being artists and art collectors he had a unique and early introduction into the world of visual art.
 His first experience with art was with photography when at the age of thirteen he purchased, with his father’s enthusiasm and help, his first single lens reflex camera.
 Over the ensuing years, after leaving high school, he studied pottery at Mohawk College, design and pottery at Sheridan College, leading to his graduating in 1984 from the Experimental Arts Department at Ontario College of Art.
 In 1994 he graduated with honours from the Humber College, Arts Administration diploma course.
 In 2002 he returned to school to study computer courses relating to publishing.

 Since graduating from Ontario College of Art, Richard, has exhibited in more than twenty, solo and group exhibitions in Hamilton, Toronto, Boston, Calgary and Grand Prairie.
 He has his art in over thirty corporate collections across Canada.
 The most prominent of which are: Esso Resources, Continental Insurance, Alberta Energy Corporation and Calgary District Hospital Group.
 These four companies alone represent a collection of well over twenty-five pieces of his work.
 Among the many corporate collections are six commissions of different styles and mediums ranging from pastel on paper to acrylic on canvas.